LukasKalbertodt/floof/docs/file-format.md

 (with a major version bump), some names might get reserved for special purposes (like setting global values).

 There is one special task: `default`.
-If watchboi is started without any arguments, the `default` task is started.
-If you want to start a non-default task, you can run `watchboi run <task>`.
+If floof is started without any arguments, the `default` task is started.
+If you want to start a non-default task, you can run `floof run <task>`.

 Running a task executes all its operations in order.
 If an operation fails, execution is stopped and the remaining operations are not executed.